-The Columbia River Compact is charged by congressional and statutory authority to adopt seasons and rules for Columbia River commercial fisheries.
-In recent years, the Compact has consisted of delegates for the Oregon and Washington agency directors, acting on behalf of the Oregon Fish and Wildlife Commission (OFWC) and the Washington Fish and Wildlife Commission (WFWC).
-In addition, the Columbia River treaty tribes have authority to regulate treaty fisheries.
+Typically, public hearings are convened to provide a forum in which the states may discuss, negotiate, and reach agreement on specific fishing regulations.
+The states are typically represented by delegates of the Oregon and Washington agency directors, acting on behalf of the Oregon Fish and Wildlife Commission (OFWC) and the Washington Fish and Wildlife Commission (WFWC).
+The Columbia River treaty tribes have authority to regulate treaty fisheries.

-When addressing commercial seasons for Columbia River fisheries, the Compact must consider the effect of the commercial fishery on escapement, treaty rights, and the impact on species listed under the Endangered Species Act (ESA).
-Working together under the Compact, the states have the responsibility to address the allocation of limited resources between recreational, commercial and treaty fishers.
+When addressing regulations for Columbia River fisheries, the states consider the effect on escapement, treaty rights, and the impact on species listed under the Endangered Species Act (ESA).
+Working together under the principles of the Compact, the states have the responsibility to address the allocation of limited resources between recreational, commercial, and treaty fishers.
 This responsibility has become increasingly demanding in recent years.
 The states maintain a conservative management approach when considering Columbia River fisheries that will affect species listed under the ESA.